 Note: Setting poisons for rats is a hazardous activity that is best left to professionals.
 The following information is presented for informational purposes only.
 Always be sure to read and follow all label instructions when using any pesticide product.
-Baiting should be looked upon as an adjunct to exclusion and trapping, not as a replacement for non-chemical measures.
+Rat poisons should be looked upon as an adjunct to exclusion and trapping, not as a replacement for non-chemical rat-control measures.

-Controlling rats by with rodenticides has a number of disadvantages:
+Controlling rats using rodenticides has a number of disadvantages:

-Poison baits designed to exterminate rats are often toxic in varying degrees to humans and other animals.
-Although the amount of rodenticide that would be needed to kill a larger animal is usually more than than that needed to kill a rat, nonetheless many domestic pets and other non-target animals, and occasionally humans, are accidentally poisoned by rodenticides every year.
+Poison baits designed to exterminate rats are also toxic to humans and many other animals.
+Although the amount of rodenticide that would be needed to kill a larger animal will almost always be more than that needed to kill a rat, many domestic pets and other non-target animals, and occasionally humans, are accidentally poisoned by rodenticides every year.

-Some (but not all) rodenticides exhibit secondary toxicity, which means that the a poisoned rat may itself be toxic to other animals.
-If another animal (like a dog or cat) eats the poisoned rat or its carcass, that animal in turn may be poisoned by the rodenticide remaining in the rat's body.
+Some rodenticides exhibit secondary toxicity, which means that the a poisoned rat may itself become toxic to other animals.
+If another animal like a dog or cat eats the poisoned rat or its carcass, that animal may in turn be poisoned by the rodenticide remaining in the rat's body.